Amid a large Saigon, these 4 little towns not only attract the curiosity of visitors but also diversify the city’s culture.

 The Korean community lives and works in Vietnam as much as the Chinese and Japanese communities.

-Instead of focusing on an area like the others, the Korean groups distribute in the roads near the airport, such as around the Super Bowl, K300, or Pham Van Hai street in Tan Binh district.
+Instead of focusing on an area like the others, the Korean groups distribute on the roads near the airport, such as around the Super Bowl, K300, or Pham Van Hai Street in Tan Binh district.
 But, the most crowded Korean people are still in the Phu My Hung area (District 7).

 The Korean town is not very prominent compared to other foreign areas.
-But, when entering its site, you can easily recognize it by both Korean and Vietnamese signboards.
+But, when entering its site, you can easily recognize it with both Korean and Vietnamese signboards.

-District 7 has many shops selling all kinds of food brought from Korea and also includes Korean restaurants, hair salons and beauty salons, convenience stores, etc.
+District 7 has many shops selling all kinds of food brought from Korea and also includes Korean restaurants, hair salons, beauty salons, convenience stores, etc.

 You even see some shuttle buses recording all Korean letters, and some schools have opened to teach Korean children.

-Ho Chi Minh City is a melting-pot culture where covers the lifestyle and food of different regions in Vietnam as well as other countries.
+Ho Chi Minh City is a melting-pot culture that covers the lifestyle and food of different regions in Vietnam as well as other countries.
 Typically, foreign communities in Saigon contribute to enriching the local culture in this city.
-Visiting these Little Foreign Town makes us know more diverse life in Ho Chi Minh City.
+Visiting these Little Foreign Towns makes us know more diverse life in Ho Chi Minh City.